Taxiway Kilo Reconstruction at St. Louis Lambert International Airport

 The reconstruction of Taxiway Kilo included several unique and challenging components necessary to allow work to occur while minimizing impacts to airport operations at St. Louis Lambert International Airport (STL) – including some aspects that have rarely been attempted before, if ever.
 When a taxiway requires full reconstruction, it is almost always the case that the pavement is fully taken out of operation while construction is completed.
 Because Taxiway Kilo provides the only access route to the airport’s Air Cargo Apron, which serves FedEx, UPS and Amazon, STL wanted to take every measure possible to avoid disrupting these high-traffic tenants, whose presence provides a significant economic benefit.
-Nearly 185 million pounds of cargo passed through the facility in 2020, a 16.5% from the year prior.
+Nearly 185 million pounds of cargo passed through the facility in 2020, a 16.5% increase from the year prior.

 In order to accommodate STL’s and their stakeholder’s needs, a phasing plan was developed that would allow the tenants’ aircraft, some of the largest in the industry, to safely navigate the taxiway while it was being reconstructed.
 The construction phasing on this project allowed passage of aircraft down one side of the taxiway while the other side was completely rebuilt.
 At any given time, there was up to a 3.75’ drop-off as close as 15’ from the aircraft wheels while being towed from the apron to the movement area of the airfield.
 Continuous barricades lining the work zone, along with temporary markings, temporary taxiway edge lighting, and wing walkers, helped keep the tow vehicles safely on track.